 - The handles on the Ocean Sifter aid in sifting more thoroughly, but it is important to not overload the sifter because there is a chance it may tip.

 - The Ocean Sifter comes with a convenient bottle for storing finds.
 Remember to always put the cap on after putting finds in it.
 If you have large finds that do no fit in the bottle, it would be beneficial to purchase a “seashell collector mesh bag” to hold them.
-This special bag can be bought in Venice, Florida at Sea Pleasures and Treasures, as well as the Green Parrot.
+This special bag can be bought in Venice, Florida at Shark Frenzy.

 There are many methods of finding ocean treasures, find the one that suits you best.
 Our products are enjoyable to use and can help you be a more successful ocean treasure hunter.
 Stay safe, and have fun!

-- The Sifter Buddy is commonly used in rivers, streams and creeks.
+- The Fossil Sifter is commonly used in rivers, streams and creeks.
 It is loaded with a shovel, and then sifted through.

 - Take out large rocks that are on the screen to clear the area to see smaller fossils.